tota-dart/tota/README.md

 # Tota

-A simple and elegant framework for generating static sites.
+Tota is a simple and elegant static-site generator, written in Dart.
-Great for personal websites, blogs, documentation, and more.
+Great for personal websites, side-projects, blogs, documentation, and more.

 ## Install